ykirshov/ImageZoomDevExpress/README.md

 # ImageZoomDevExpress
-Zooming image with FlyoutPanel DevExpress
+Zooming image with FlyoutPanel DevExpress <br>
 To run this app you need DevExpress WinForms tools 13.2 or higher